PemastoreIt/Documentation/Documentation.md

 GET /status
 ```

-Get status information about the node.
+Get basic status information about the node.

 **Request:**